theystemYT/theystems-Menu/README.md

 > [!NOTE]
 > Forks are not allowed on this repository due to the [copyright license](LICENSE.md).
+> [!NOTE]
+> This script has a key system, and the key changes per script update.
+You may have an old key.
 # theystem's Menu

 **theystem's Menu** is a **script** designed to enhance gameplay with a few essential stuff.
 Built with **Rayfield Library**, this menu provides a simple and easy-to-use interface.